-ClickUp is designed to be easily adaptable to many workflows, especially development workflows such as Kanban and Agile.
-Particularly, Agile is dominating tech right now as one of the best workflows for development.
+ClickUp is designed to be easily adaptable to many workflows, especially development workflows such as Kanban, Scrum, and Agile in general.

 ClickUp utilizes the scrum methodology within the Agile workflow system.
-If you’re interested in learning more about agile, check out these helpful blog posts on the basics of agile and how to implement agile for your project management.
+If you’re interested in learning more about agile, check out these helpful blog posts for the basics of agile and how to implement agile in your project management workflow.

 How to best setup ClickUp for an Agile - Scrum workflow:

 Your Workspace is the company you work for, which includes members from every department within your company, but agile is typically implemented only for members in your development/engineering Space.

 Spaces let you customize what your engineering team needs to effectively set up an Agile workflow.
 We’ll come back to the details for this, but essentially we want to enable features, statuses, and integrations that are required for an efficient development team.